 Build Easy to Use Sites + Apps

 To keep users from switching to competitor sites, hotels should optimize for mobile, emphasize user experience, and include videos for both mobile and desktop sites.
 Nearly 95% of leisure travelers with smartphones make their decision on mobile but move to another device to book.
-The reasons being: the current limitations of mobile booking sites & apps and the anxiety travelers feel when booking on mobile.
+This is because of the current limitations of mobile booking sites and apps, and the anxiety travelers feel when booking on mobile.
 As mentioned, one stress users face is the belief the information on mobile sites does not match the information provided on desktop sites — over 50% of users switch from mobile to desktop to double check hotel prices.
 Hotels should make their mobile users feel more assured by clearly displaying all important information and offering reassurances such as best price guarantees.

 Lastly, 60% of travelers who watch online videos do so to narrow down brand choice, destination or activity.
 During the research phase of their decision process, videos can be highly influential.
-Hotels should implement videos on both mobile and desktop sites showcasing their property.
+For this reason, hotels should implement videos on both mobile and desktop sites showcasing their property.

 Use Technology to Improve Operations

-To better compete against this new market-place with relatively no fixed costs, and travelers price sensitivity, hotels should use technology to improve their operations.
-For example, hotels could decrease their total operational costs by 6% just by focusing on upgrading their utilities.
+Hotels can use technology to improve their operations, a change that would help them compete in this new marketplace.
+For example, hotels could reduce their total operational costs by 6% just by focusing on upgrading their utilities.
 By replacing old thermometers with new occupancy sensors each hotel room can save an estimated 12-24% in heating and cooling energy.
 The same concept can be used for lighting as well, with LED lights using 75% less energy and lasting 25 times longer than incandescent bulbs.

 Leverage Existing Amenities

-We reached out to Matthew Boney, CEO & Co-Founder of Daycation, for his expert advice on how hotels can optimize their existing amenities to lessen the growing competition from Airbnb:
+Matthew Boney, CEO & Co-Founder of Daycation, provided us with some expert advice on how hotels can optimize their existing amenities to lessen the growing competition from Airbnb.
+Boney said the following:

 “Utilizing amenities creates a sustainable competitive advantage for hotels against Airbnb.
 By opening larger areas with higher fixed-costs to locals, such as the pool and spa amenities, the hotel becomes a social hub for the city.
 Hotels should take a ‘blue ocean’ approach to hospitality by widening the definition of ‘guest’.
 ‘Guest’ should be defined as someone experiencing the hotel for any length of time, not just those spending the night.
 With this approach, hotels would be able to target and attract the local customer, opening a massive, highly profitable opportunity: those seeking a quick and upscale getaway for the day.”